Financial Services Industry in Scotland:

 - Employs almost 100,000 people directly and around the same again indirectly

-- Generates around £8 billion for the Scottish economy
+- Generates around £8 billion for the Scottish economy, more than eight per cent of Scottish onshore economic activity

 - Accounts for 24 per cent of all UK employment in life assurance, and 13 per cent of all banking employment